-One major concern when crafting our bespoke wooden window frames is the ‘movement’ of the timber that we use in construction.
-Typically timber falls into one of three categories – large, medium or small, movement – which determines the amount that the wood will move when it absorbs moisture from the air.
-This can cause problems such as warping and cracking depending on whether the wood becomes too wet or too dry.
+We craft all our bespoke noise-reduction windows.
+The frames which house our acoustically engineered glass are all made-to-measure to the nearest millimetre.
+One major concern when crafting our bespoke timber window frames is the ‘movement’ of the wood that we use in construction.
+Typically timber falls into one of three categories – large, medium or small movement – which determines the amount that the wood will move when it absorbs moisture from the air.
+Large movement can cause problems such as warping and cracking depending on whether the wood becomes too wet or too dry.

-As timber becomes more humid water begins to fill up the cavities between its cells, thus causing these cavities and the timber to expand.
-When this expansion occurs concurrently in layers of multi-layered wood, which have their grain in opposing directions, the moisture movement of the water is evened out, thus preventing the warping that you would otherwise find in single layered timber constructions.
+In the practice of creating multi-layered timber, at least three layers of timber are strongly glued together with their grains set in opposing directions.
+This not only reinforces the strength of the timber frames but helps to counteract the swelling and shrinking of wood as it takes on and loses water.
+As timber becomes more humid, for example, water begins to fill up the cavities between its cells, this causes these cavities and the timber to expand.
+As it dries out, the cavities empty and the wood shrinks.
+When this expansion and contraction occur concurrently in this way through the layers of multi-layered wood, movement is evened out.
+As their grains lie in opposing directions, the moisture movement of the water is evened out, thus preventing the warping that you would otherwise find in single-layered timber constructions.

 This is by no means a new technique and has been employed throughout the ages to create wooden structures that needed to be particularly resistant to potential water damage.
-For years multi-layered timber has been used in the UK to create bridges, roofs, stadiums and other high-demanding span timber structures.
-In fact, throughout Europe, it has been used to create door and window frames for a long time as well, though the technique is just now being utilised in the UK for its longevity and sturdiness.
+For years, multi-layered timber has been used in the UK to create bridges, roofs, stadiums and other high-demanding span timber structures.
+It is utilised for its longevity and sturdiness.